We can't afford it

 - Moving in with grandparents.

 Changes which we don't plan for are always a bit scary.
-Mum and dad may be worried and upset and that is unsettling for all the family.
+The adults you live with may be worried and upset and that is unsettling for all the family.

 can you do?